exxpyy/quantum_tda_financial_bubbles/README.md

 - **Y:** Betti₀ (connectivity)

 **How to read:**
-- Values near **1** → cohesive, stable market behavior.
+- Values near **1** show cohesive, stable market behavior.
-- **Spikes** → fragmentation in the geometry, consistent with instability or bubble formation.
+- **Spikes** show fragmentation in the geometry, consistent with instability or bubble formation.
 These spikes often precede major events (e.g., 2008, 2020).

 ---